 The second most important fact about deciding on a champion to play is scaling.
-Especially at a lower elo, it’s not a great idea to pick champions that have to abuse their early game to stay relevant in the late game.
-A better option is playing champions that are fine with farming it out but also shine in the mid-game skirmishes.
+Especially at a lower Elo, it isn’t a good idea to pick champions that have to abuse their early game to stay relevant in the late game.
+A better option is playing champions that are fine with farming it out but also shine in mid-game skirmishes.

 No champion can truly shine without runes and setting up rune paths isn’t always an easy task.
 It’s a good idea to build pre-set standard rune pages for different roles and playstyles.
 From there, you can adapt them to what better suits you and your champion.

 One-trick pony or flexibility?